Message From The Founder

 Treatment Options

 With my physical strength back, it was time to discuss further treatment options.
-We decided to delay radiation and chemotherapy in favor of waiting to partake in a clinical trial, which commenced in early 2022.
-In the meantime MRIs every 3 months monitor my tumor, if any growth is detected, we’ll simply reassess.
+We decided to delay radiation and chemotherapy to wait for a clinical trial, which commenced in early 2022.
+In the meantime, MRIs every 3 months monitor my tumor; if any growth is detected, we’ll simply reassess.

 More Than My Story

-After my surgery, I was lucky enough to reconnect with an old romantic interest, and together we set out on this journey.
-I knew I wanted to give back, I just wasn’t sure what that looked like.
-We kept coming back to this idea, and finally it took shape.
-I wanted to share my story, but not just my story, our stories.
+After my surgery, I was lucky enough to reconnect with an old romantic interest, and together, we set out on this journey.
+I knew I wanted to give back, but I wasn’t sure what that looked like.
+We kept returning to this idea, and finally, it took shape.
+I wanted to share my story, not just my story, but our stories.

 More Than Our Story

-Thus began More Than Our Story.
-A company devoted to educating and promoting a healthy lifestyle.
-With articles focused on health, fitness, recipes, and promoting a healthy and active lifestyle, it was a way I could start giving back, and sharing.
-The cornerstone of this endeavor is undoubtedly the profiles – inspirational stories of the everyday heroes all around us.
-Not just those who have overcome insurmountable obstacles, or struggle with terrible diseases, I highlight people whose stories serve as inspiration to us all.
-Knowing our stories are not unique makes us stronger, and makes all the difference.
+Thus began More Than Our Story—a company devoted to educating and promoting a healthy lifestyle.
+With articles focused on health, fitness, recipes, and promoting a healthy and active lifestyle, it was a way to start giving back and sharing.
+The cornerstone of this endeavor is undoubtedly the profiles – inspirational stories of everyday heroes.
+Not just those who have overcome insurmountable obstacles or struggle with terrible diseases, I highlight people whose stories inspire us all.
+Knowing our stories are not unique makes us stronger and makes all the difference.
 The final part of our mission is giving back.
 More Than Our Story donates an amount from each purchase made in our online shop to a currently featured cause of your choice.

 None of us are alone, heroes us all.